-Single Sign-On allows your users to log in to your Ideas portal using their existing SAML-enabled ID provider, such as Active Directory, OneLogin, PingIdentity, Okta and many more.
-With SSO, you can increase engagement of your Idea portals as employees and customers no longer need to keep track of yet another email and password.
+Single Sign-On (SSO) allows your users to log in to your ideas portal using their existing SAML-enabled ID provider, such as Active Directory, OneLogin, PingIdentity, Okta and many more.
+With SSO, you can increase engagement of your idea portals as employees and customers no longer need to keep track of yet another email and password.
 This allows you to tightly integrate your idea management system with the roadmapping process.

 Note: Aha! also supports SSO for the Aha! application itself.

 This article will provide information on how to set up SSO for your public and private idea portals.
 Click any of the following links to skip ahead: